steven liu

 Tensor parallelism distributes model weights (tensors) across multiple GPUs.
 This helps you fit large models into memory that wouldn't otherwise fit on a single GPU.

-It is also faster because each GPU can perform computations in parallel.
-Each GPU performs its calculations on its tensor slice and the results are synced at the end to return the final result.
+It is faster because each GPU can perform computations in parallel and sync the results at the end to return the final output.

 There is a bit of communication overhead between GPUs, so it is best for single machines with multiple GPUs that communicate with faster intra-node communications.